 - 21.1 All teachers are responsible for making assessments in line with the school's Assessment Policy.
 They must ensure that: - In reading, a combination of end-of-term assessment and evidence from work done throughout the term using APP will be used to assign levels for the focus children.
-Evidence can come in the form of guided reading notes, reading journals, PIRA tests and comprehension/text analysis work done in Literacy. - Teacher assessment is recorded on Target Tracker half termly from Foundation to Year 6. - Guided reading records are kept for all children detailing the progress children are making towards the learning objective. - The child's Home School Reading Diary provides a record of books read; - Where appropriate, teachers and pupils record the name of the text, focus for the week and pages read, in a home school diary.
+Evidence can come in the form of guided reading notes, reading journals, Bug Club and comprehension/text analysis work done in Literacy. - Using teacher assessment and APP materials that a National Curriculum Level is recorded on SPT for children in Year One Year Six half termly.

+- The progress tracker is completed every term, to record and monitor progress in phonics throughout the Foundation Stage and Key Stage One. - Guided reading records are kept for all children detailing the progress children are making towards the learning objective. - The child's Home School Reading Diary provides a record of books read; - Teachers and pupils record the name of the text, focus for the week and pages read, in a home school diary.
 Class teachers make comments in this book and sign it on a weekly basis.
 Parents are encouraged to comment and sign the diary when sharing books with children at home.
-We expect a comment weekly from home and school in the diaries. - Running records will be used to assess children's progress, ensure they are reading the correct level text and identify any causes for concern.
-Key staff have been trained in using this assessment tool.
-Every child in Key Stage One will have a running record taken every half term and those children on the SEN register will have one taken every half term.

-• Progress in reading is recorded using book band trackers and guided reading record sheets.
+We expect a comment weekly from home and school in the diaries. - Children performing at L2 or above will complete a reading test at least every half term. - Running records will be used to assess children's progress, ensure they are reading the correct level text and identify any causes for concern.
+All staff have been trained in using this assessment tool.
+Every child in Key Stage One will have a running record taken every half term and those children on the SEN register will have one taken every half term. - Progress in reading is recorded using book band trackers and guided reading record sheets.